Nike-Inc/backstopper/backstopper-spring-web/README.md

 # Backstopper - spring-web

-Backstopper is a framework-agnostic API error handling and (optional) model validation solution for Java 7 and greater.
+Backstopper is a framework-agnostic API error handling and (optional) model validation solution for Java 17 and greater.

+(NOTE: The [Backstopper 1.x branch](https://github.com/Nike-Inc/backstopper/tree/v1.x) contains a version of Backstopper for Java 7+, and for the `javax` ecosystem.
+The current Backstopper supports Java 17+ and the `jakarta` ecosystem.
+It also contains support for Spring 4 and 5, and Springboot 1 and 2.)

 This `backstopper-spring-web` module is not meant to be used standalone.
 It is here to provide common code for any `spring-web*` based application, including both Spring Web MVC and Spring WebFlux applications.
 But this module